Bromine Water Test

 Identifying C=C Bonds: Bromine Water Test

 - Reaction with bromine water distinguishes an alkene from an alkane.
-Alkane and alkene are nonpolar molecules which can dissolve in bromine water which is also nonpolar.
+Alkanes and alkenes are non-polar molecules which can dissolve in bromine water since it is also a non-polar substance.

 -